top of page

 Stakna Monastery, Leh:

+A Ladakh trip is incomplete without visiting its beautiful monasteries.
 Our first place of visit in Leh was Stakna monastery.
 It is located some 25 odd kilometres from the city of Leh on Leh-Manali highway.
 The roads are well built and smooth.

 The monastery is located on a hill besides Indus River.
 We crossed a wooden bridge over Indus river full of colourful Tibetan flags to reach Stakna monastery.
 From atop the hill where the monastery was located, we got a picturesque view of the flowing river and the copper coloured sand mountains.
 We could also see the Thiksey Monastery which we were going to visit next.
 Stakna monastery is centuries old (built in 16th Century) and simple yet colourful with many items of Buddhist art like stupas, statues, wall paintings, swords and ancient Buddhist scriptures.
 The ‘Manis’ outside the main building of Stakna monastery completes its antiquated look.